 She suggests checking to make sure your water heater is installed with a drain pan if it’s located somewhere in the home that could potentially cause damage.
 “An added measure of assurance is installing a water alarm with your water heater to alert you if it starts leaking,” she says.

 A leaking water heater is, in fact, one of the most common water problems plumbers see in homes.
 Unfortunately, often a homeowner is unaware until a significant amount of water has leaked out.
 This is because small obscure leaks in fittings or in the tank can cause substantial damage and go undetected for quite some time.
 The best way to prevent leaks is by hiring a qualified, licensed and insured plumber to complete the repairs.
-Before hiring a contractor or tradesman, be sure to verify their license and insurance, and call the insurance provider to verify that the policy is current and valid.
+Before hiring a contractor or tradesman, be sure to browse around this website to verify their license and insurance, and call the insurance provider to verify that the policy is current and valid.